AtomGraph/Web-Client/README.md

 * support of established vocabularies such as FOAF and SIOC
 * fine-grained XLST templates for different Bootstrap layout components
 * builder classes for XSLT transformation and SPARQL queries
-* HATEOS support.
-Pagination is implemented using hypermedia links.
 * high- and low-level access to remote Linked Data resources and SPARQL endpoints
 * input/output providers for RDF data (raw, via RDF/POST and/or XSLT transformations)
 * behind-the-scenes access of non-Linked Data resources